Majat4/maja_tomovic-dt1-25/README.md

 The assignment description and requirements are on Moodle.

 ## Introduction
-The small flask application presented here is a proxy that we use to interact with Huggingface Inference API.
+The small flask application presented here is a proxy that we use to interact with OpenRouter API.
-Your job is to deploy and interact with Huggingface API using this proxy.
-The interface will be built using no-code Bubble. </br></br>
+Your job is to deploy and interact with OpenRouter API using this proxy.
+The interface will be built using Streamlit. </br></br>
 This assignment covers the first 3 learning cycles:
 - Software Architecture
 - API Design